cgtrout/MSFS-PyScriptManager/Docs/Community_Addon_Guide.md

 - {TODO}

 # Usage Guide
+- It is critical that the "virtual_pos_printer" script remains running as this handles the communication between the virtual printer and the MSFS addon.
-- Note that this must remain open for messages to be received.
-Double click the "Printouts" header if you want to minimize it.
+- Note that the toolbar must remain open for messages to be received.
+Double click the "Printouts" header if you want to minimize the toolbar.
 - Arrows on left/right will move through messages.
-Trash-can will delete current message.
+Trash-can will delete current message. + / - buttons will resize the text.
-- It is critical that the "virtual_pos_printer" script remains running as this handles the communication between the virtual printer and the MSFS addon.